ThanhDatVu111/Project_Nostalgia/README.md

 Set Up Pygame: Ensure you have Pygame installed.
 You can install it using pip: pip install pygame

-Run the Application: Launch the game by running the main file: python main_menu.py
+Run the Application:
+cd GameMenu
+python3 main.py

 ## 🏗️ Contributing
 Contributions are welcome!
 Whether it's adding new features, fixing bugs, or improving the code, feel free to fork the repository, make changes, and submit a pull request.